-If you or a family member may have an injury you believe is linked with talcum powder or another dangerous drug, please contact Kalfus & Nachman PC to schedule a free case evaluation with one of our experienced Norfolk product liability attorneys.
-We represent drug injury victims throughout Norfolk, Hampton, Portsmouth, Roanoke, Virginia Beach, and Newport News, Virginia.
+If you or a family member may have an injury, illness, or cancerous disease you believe is linked to talcum powder or another dangerous drug, please contact Kalfus & Nachman PC to schedule a free case evaluation with one of our experienced Virginia product liability attorneys.
+We represent injury victims throughout Norfolk, Hampton, Portsmouth, Roanoke, Virginia Beach, and Newport News, Virginia.